tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 {: vspace="0"}
 IETF Network Slice:
-: a well-defined composite of a set of endpoints, the connectivity requirements between subsets of these endpoints, and associated requirements; the term 'network slice' in this document refers to 'IETF network slice' as defined in
+: refer to the definition of 'IETF network slice' in
 {{?I-D.ietf-teas-ietf-network-slices}}.

 IETF Network Slice Controller (NSC):
-: controller that is used to realize an IETF network slice {{?I-D.ietf-teas-ietf-network-slices}}.
+: refer to the definition in {{?I-D.ietf-teas-ietf-network-slices}}.

 Network Resource Partition:
-: the collection of resources that are used to support a Slice-Flow Aggregate.
+: the set of network resources that are used to support a Slice-Flow Aggregate to meet the requested SLOs and SLEs.

 Slice-Flow Aggregate:
 : a collection of packets that match an NRP Policy selection